Dídac Vilà: AC Milan

 On 28 January 2011, Vilà was bought by AC Milan in Serie A for a reported €3 million.
-After only one official appearance for the Italians (the 0–0 draw away to Udinese Calcio), and subsequently being highly critical of coach Massimiliano Allegri, he returned to Espanyol in early June 2011 in a season-long loan.
+After only one competitive appearance for the Italians, the 0–0 draw away to Udinese Calcio, and subsequently being highly critical of coach Massimiliano Allegri, he returned to Espanyol in early June 2011 in a season-long loan.
 He only missed one match during the league campaign, scoring twice but in as many away losses.

 Vilà was set to join Valencia CF on loan at the beginning of 2012–13 with the option of making the move permanent at the end of the season, but the deal fell apart as he did not pass the required medical exams.
-Subsequently, the player underwent surgery, failing to play in a competitive match for the Rossoneri.
+Subsequently, the player underwent surgery.

-For the 2013–14 campaign, Vilà moved to Real Betis on loan, again being bothered by physical problems – including a leg fracture.
-After the Andalusians' relegation he subsequently returned to Milan, and joined SD Eibar on 26 August 2014 also in a temporary deal.
-After fully recovering he suffered a thigh injury, going on to feature in 16 games in all competitions.
+For the 2013–14 campaign, Vilà moved to Real Betis on loan, again being bothered by physical problems, including a leg fracture; the Andalusians were relegated, and he subsequently joined SD Eibar in another temporary deal.
+After recovering, he suffered a thigh injury.